koperatingsystem/kOS/Docs/README.md

 # Documentation

-In this folder there are specifications/standards for different parts of the k Operating System
+In this folder there are specifications/standards for different parts of the k Operating System.

 ## Index